junaid-77-cyber/Enumeration/README.md

 ## Output
 ![alt text](<Screenshot 2026-04-30 081559.png>)

+Telnet is a network protocol and command-line utility used to establish remote connections to systems over TCP/IP networks.
+It allows users to communicate with remote servers, test open ports, and troubleshoot network services, although it is considered insecure because data is transmitted without encryption.

 ## nmap –script smtp-enum-users.nse <hostname>
 The smtp-enum-users.nse script attempts to enumerate the users on a SMTP server by issuing the VRFY, EXPN or RCPT TO commands.
 The goal of this script is to discover all the user accounts in the remote system.

 ## OUTPUT:
 ![alt text](<Screenshot 2026-04-30 081647.png>)

+The command nmap --script is used to run scripts from the Nmap Scripting Engine (NSE).
+These scripts automate tasks such as vulnerability detection, service enumeration, malware detection, and network discovery, making Nmap more powerful for penetration testing and security analysis.

 ## RESULT:
 The Google hacking keywords and enumeration tools were identified and executed successfully